Best BBQ fuel to use: Guide for hybrid, electric, gas and charcoal barbecues

 Updated on

-But before you whip out your chef apron and tools to get cooking, sourcing the best BBQ fuel is a necessity because it can be the difference between a perfectly cooked sausage with a crispy outer layer and moist centre, or a burnt piece of dry tasteless steak.
-Of course, choosing the right type of BBQ fuel depends on what type of barbecue you have in your garden, so, whether that’s charcoal, gas or a hybrid BBQ, we’ve covered all fuel for your outdoor kitchen in detail.
+But before you whip out your chef's apron and BBQ tools to get cooking, sourcing the best BBQ fuel is a necessity because it can be the difference between a perfectly cooked sausage with a crispy outer layer and moist centre or a burnt piece of dry tasteless steak.
+Of course, choosing the right type of BBQ fuel depends on what type of barbecue you have in your garden, so whether that’s charcoal, gas or a hybrid BBQ, we’ve covered all fuel for your outdoor kitchen in detail.

 Perhaps, you're wondering: what is the best BBQ fuel?
 Well, there are several different types of BBQ fuel you can choose from to grill food.
 Picking the best fuel is determined by what kind of BBQ you have, what food you are cooking and the taste you want to achieve, as well as how much time you are going to spend grilling.
 To find out more information on each type, scroll down to the FAQs.
 Here, you'll find the best fuel for your Kamado grill and beyond.